appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 ##### Application

-If you want the user to have delete access only to a specific application in a workspace, open the respective workspace's dropdown and check the delete permission adjacent to the respective application. **Delete** for just an application allows you to delete resources like page, actions (APIs, queries, JSObjects).
+If you want the user to have delete access only to a specific application in a workspace, open the respective workspace's tree and check the delete permission adjacent to the respective application. **Delete** for just an application allows you to delete the pages of that application.

 ##### Page